maylahn/piano-visualizer/README.md

 # Piano Visualizer

-Piano visualization with a LED-Strip for a e-piano keyboard running on a Raspberry Pi.
+Realtime piano visualization with a LED-Strip for an E-Piano running on a Raspberry Pi.

 Using [Mido](https://mido.readthedocs.io/en/latest/) to read Midi Signals over USB and [rpi-ws281x](https://github.com/jgarff/rpi_ws281x) library to control the LEDs.